speedarius/rafters/README.md

 ### Accessing information from the controller in your components

 There will often be times when you need to access data in your component that is only available as an instance variable or method in your controller.
-Rafters provides a convenience method that lets you get to that data in a uniform way - `Rafters::Component#current`:
+Rafters provides a convenience method that lets you get to that data in a uniform way - `Rafters::Component#controller`:

 ```ruby
 class PostController